Koopssus

-The Koopssus (Komando Operasi Khusus, lit.: Special Operations Command), is a special forces unit of the Indonesian National Armed Forces (TNI) with counter-terrorism duties.
+The Koopssus (Komando Operasi Khusus), is a special forces unit of the Indonesian National Armed Forces (TNI) with counter-terrorism duties.
 The unit operates and was formed similarly to the United States Joint Special Operations Command (JSOC) to execute special operations missions worldwide.

 History

 The idea of forming a joint special operations command had previously existed in 2015 with the establishment of Koopssusgab (Indonesian: Komando Operasi Khusus Gabungan, lit.: Joint Special Operations Command), which was inaugurated by the former Commander of the Indonesian National Armed Forces, General Moeldoko on 6 June 2015.
 At that time, this force consisted of 90 people who would serve in operational status.
-However, due to lack of legal basis the unit was freezed and disbanded after Moeldoko replaced by the new Commander of the Indonesian National Armed Forces General Gatot Nurmantyo since 8 July 2015.
+However, due to several risk exposures associated with the risk of human rights violation, TNI involvement could potentially cause conflict between TNI and POLRI because both have different operational doctrines, and lack of legal basis regulating TNI's role in counter-terrorism could turn the operation into war; the unit was frozen and disbanded after Moeldoko replaced by the new Commander of the Indonesian National Armed Forces General Gatot Nurmantyo since 8 July 2015.

-Following the series of terrorist attacks during Surabaya bombings in 13–14 May 2018, the revision of law on anti-terror proposed by the government in 15 May 2018, and the re-establishment of a Special Operations Command was again discussed by the Legislators at the Indonesian House of Representatives since 16 May 2018.
+Following the series of terrorist attacks during Surabaya bombings on 13–14 May 2018, the revision of law on anti-terror proposed by the government on 15 May 2018, and the re-establishment of a Special Operations Command was again discussed by the Legislators at the Indonesian House of Representatives since 16 May 2018.
 Revisions to Indonesia's anti-terror laws (Law Number 5 of 2018) which were passed on 25 May 2018, allowed the military to be formally involved in counter-terrorism operations.
 Until then, the Indonesian National Police’s elite wing, the Detachment 88 (Densus 88), had been the country's lead security unit in pursuing terrorists.

 The first insignia of the Koopssus during their public unveiling in 2019.

-The Special Operations Command (Koopssus TNI) then officialy established on 30 July 2019, through President Regulation Number 42 of 2019 signed by President of Indonesia Joko Widodo dated 3 July 2019, and Commander of the Indonesian National Armed Forces Regulation Number 19 of 2019 issued by Air Chief Marshal Hadi Tjahjanto dated 19 July 2019; clarifying the military's expanded role in counter-terrorism and the organization and duties of the Indonesian National Armed Forces Special Operations Command.
+The Special Operations Command (Koopssus TNI) then officially established on 30 July 2019, through President Regulation Number 42 of 2019 signed by President of Indonesia Joko Widodo dated 3 July 2019, and Commander of the Indonesian National Armed Forces Regulation Number 19 of 2019 issued by Air Chief Marshal Hadi Tjahjanto dated 19 July 2019; clarifying the military's expanded role in counter-terrorism and the organization and duties of the Indonesian National Armed Forces Special Operations Command.
 Koopssus is to be coordinated with the Indonesian National Police in carrying out its mission of responding to high-intensity terror acts.